 Use scents to balance/regulate mood and energy and to support your aura.

-Keeping our nose and sinuses clear and bringing pleasant, balancing scents into our space, while refraining from toxic and unpleasant ones are effective ways to support our mood, energy and overall wellbeing.
+Keeping our nose and sinuses clear and bringing pleasant, balancing scents into our space, while refraining from toxic and unpleasant ones are effective ways to support our mood, energy, and overall wellbeing, not to mention the function of our sweet noses.
+The nose knows.

 All Love, Shannon